You’re done with a long tough day at work. It was crazy, and you wish you’re happy to be home. You can relax and enjoy a peaceful evening.

 1. Check to see if someone is home

 If your lock allows it, all you have to do is make sure there is someone on the other side of the door.
 They will be able to put their key on their side.
-And by turning it in the lock, they will be able to free the key stuck on your side.
+By turning it in the lock, they will be able to free the key stuck on your side.
+This is a simple method for how to remove a key stuck in a lock.

 2. The key is intact